 Running a business on your own is difficult because there are all sorts of distractions — from the side hustle you work to help pay the bills, to family members who barge into your home office while you’re trying to get work done.
 Sometimes your well-laid business plans go by the wayside.

-But if you want to achieve your 2018 business goals, make a resolution to plan ahead and monitor your progress throughout the year.
-A solid plan based on your experience last year can mean you’re in a better position to own 2018.
+But if you want to achieve your annual business goals, make a new year’s business resolution to plan ahead and monitor your progress throughout the year.
+A solid plan based on your experience last year can mean you’re in a better position to own the year ahead.

 This article offers general information only, is current as of the date of publication, and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by RBC Ventures Inc. or its affiliates.